Halloween 5: The Revenge of Michael Myers: Plot

-On October 31, 1988, Michael Myers is shot and falls down a salt mine shaft.
-Sheriff Ben Meeker, the lynch mob of Haddonfield's truckers, and state police toss down dynamite to finish him off.
-Escaping into a nearby creek before the dynamite explodes, Michael stumbles upon an elderly hermit who nurses him back to health after he falls into a coma.
-One year later, on October 30, 1989, Michael awakens, stabs the hermit to death with his knife, and returns to Haddonfield to find his niece Jamie Lloyd again, who narrowly avoided being killed by him the year before.
+On October 31, 1988, Michael Myers is shot down a mine shaft by Sheriff Ben Meeker and the Illinois state police, but manages to crawl out before dynamite is dropped down to assure his death.
+He floats down a river and stumbles upon the shack of an elderly hermit who nurses him back to health.
+One year later, he awakens and kills the hermit before returning to Haddonfield to resume the hunt for his niece, Jamie Lloyd.

-Jamie has been admitted to the Haddonfield Children's Clinic after having attacked her foster mother.
-Jamie has been rendered mute due to psychological trauma, suffering from nightmares and seizures and exhibits signs of a telepathic link with her uncle.
-Dr. Sam Loomis becomes aware of Jamie's psychic link with Michael, and tries to convince Meeker that Michael is still alive.
-Meanwhile, Michael stabs Jamie's foster sister Rachel to death and begins stalking their friend Tina.
-Michael kills Tina's boyfriend Mike, then poses as him by wearing a mask that Tina had given to Mike earlier.
+Jamie has been admitted to the Haddonfield Children's Clinic after attacking her foster mother.
+She has been rendered mute due to psychological trauma and exhibits signs of a telepathic link with her uncle.
+Dr. Sam Loomis learns of this connection and wants to use it to defeat Michael for good.
+Meanwhile, Michael kills Jamie's foster sister Rachel and begins stalking her friend, Tina Williams.
+Jamie senses whenever her loved ones are in danger, triggering episodes of convulsions that disturb those around her.